paudetseis/RfPy/docs/scripts.rst

 Scripts
 =======

-There are several Python scripts that accompany :mod:`~rfpy`.
-These can be used in bash scripts to automate data processing.
+There are several Python scripts that accompany :mod:`~rfpy`, which can be used in bash scripts to automate data processing.
 These include scripts to download three-component seismogram data and calculate receiver functions, and perform post-processing for `H-k` stacking and harmonic decomposition.
 All of them use